 The look of a floating ceremony built on top of a garden fountain helped bring a modern edge to this setup with the addition of acrylic ghost chairs.
 "Using unexpected variables such as vellum, concrete, or acrylic (to mimic Lucite) can bring a modern feel to your event," says Jacin Fitzgerald, owner of Jacin Fitzgerald Events.
 "Acrylic chairs allow all the elements around them to shine as they are quite literally transparent!"

 Opt for a Mismatched Bridal Party

-A trend that doesn’t look like it’s going anywhere anytime soon is outfitting your bridal party in various (and chic) bridesmaid dresses.
+A trend that doesn’t look like it’s going anywhere anytime soon is outfitting your bridal party in various (and chic) dresses and suits.
 It's a feature that will add a whimsical element to your wedding day and resulting photos.
 “Whether you let your bridal party pick their own dresses, or you prompt them on a specific color, style, or design that you encourage them to wear, the end result will be something playfully elegant,” says Caitlin Campbell, senior event coordinator and designer at True Event.

 A simple wedding dress can add to your event's modern aesthetic.
-“For this chic wedding, the bride wore a stunning, minimalist gown by Rime Arodaky,” says photographer Ashley Sawtelle.
 Clean lines and a minimalist design created the perfect focal point for bridal portraits.

 What better way to send the message of a modern wedding design than with your invitations?
 "As the first indication of your wedding style, invitations are a key element in your wedding theme," explains Thomas Bui, founder of Thomas Bui Lifestyle.
 Bold text set against a minimal design will project a simple and fresh design for your stationery.